200th Anniversary of the Opening of the Erie Canal

-We are so happy that you decided to join us in celebrating the 200th Anniversary of the building of the Erie Canal.
-We have chosen to try to show you in a small way what it was like to live in the Village of Black Rock at that time.
-What a bustling thriving little village it was.
-Where new people came to open businesses and residents knew and supported each other.
+We are so happy that you decided to join us in celebrating the 200th Anniversary of the opening of the Erie Canal.
+We invite you to experience what it was like to live in the Village of Black Rock at that time and what a bustling thriving little village it was.
+You will learn where new people came to open businesses and residents knew and supported each other.
 We did a lot of research to be sure the names and the business types were true to Black Rock.
-The market brought in the nearby community and the canal provided the shoppers, and a continuous stream of goods.
+The village market served the nearby community while the canal provided the shoppers, and a continuous stream of goods.
 In the season when the canal was open sometimes 24 hours a day.

-There was also a pride knowing we were an important stop along the canal and the one right before the terminus in the Village of Buffalo.
+Prior to Black Rock’s annexation into the City of Buffalo in 1853, there was much pride in the last stop before the western terminus in Buffalo.
 A bit later we merged with the Village of Buffalo to form the City of Buffalo.

 But right now, let’s celebrate the Village of Black Rock, the Black Rock Stop along the Erie Canal.